Xavante language: Pronouns

-Syntax

 Case

 The syntax of Xavante utilizes several types of case markings in its structures, marking the intransitive subject (S), transitive subject or agent (A), and transitive object or patient (O) in different ways.
 First, it distinguishes between a number marking system and a person marking system, with both containing several subsystems.
 The former uses a neutral subsystem when arguments fulfill certain criteria.
 It also includes a Nominative-Accusative subsystem when the (O) of a transitive argument falls under a specified category.
 Finally, the person marking system of Xavante is notable for having multiple subsystems.
 As a consequence, examining these case systems is vital to understanding the syntax of Xavante.

 Xavante’s case systems emphasise the lexicalization of number systems.
 Particles in the language depend on whether it is in the 1st, 2nd, or 3rd person; whether the referent is in the subject, object, possessor, or complement position; and if the predicate is a noun (nominal) or a verb (verbal).
 Xavante also uses a singular, dual, and plural, and the number of the referent also dictate which number particle will be used.
 Within this number marking system, verbal clauses use a neutral marking subsystem, in which the marking of (A), (S), and (O) is identical whenever these arguments are singular or when (O) is definite and all three arguments are non-singular.
 A neutral system is marked for having the three arguments marked identically, and is common across languages.
 In Xavante, this situation is referred to as neutral because, in the first case, none of the three core arguments get marked, and in the second all get the same marking.
 An example is seen here: